peterhcharlton/info/safer_wearables/sops/participation/mail_pack_preparation.md

 Ensure that the following are printed:
 - 2 x return labels
-- Instruction leaflet
+- Instruction leaflet: _page 6 needs to be in colour_
-- Questionnaire (including the participant ID)
+- Questionnaire (including the participant ID): _the last page needs to be in colour_

 ## Prepare mail pack

 Prepare two bags each consisting of:
 - Bag: currently using polyethene bags measuring 350x405 mm
 - Return address label: a label on each bag stating "If undelivered please return to: SAFER Wearables Study; Strangeways Research Laboratory; 2 Worts Causeway; Cambridge; CB1 8RN".
+Put the label on the left hand side of the back of the bag.

 Prepare a device box consisting of:
 - A cardboard box (currently using brown boxes measuring 240x240x40mm)
-- Foam inserts (currently using three pieces of foam: one at the bottom and top measuring 6 mm thick, and a middle layer measuring 25mm thick).
+- Foam inserts: _currently using two pieces of foam: one at the bottom measuring 6 mm thick, and a middle layer measuring 25mm thick.
+Each should be 235x235mm._
 - Three wearable devices (already set up)
 - Charger for the PulseOn Arrythmia Monitor
 - Check that there is an electrode cable already in the Bittium Faros device